mclearc/colinmclear.net/content/posts/emacs-configuration.md

 head around separate modules when it comes to thinking about what I want to tweak or change, or looking at a git log of what I have tweaked or changed.

+Sixth, dealing with problem (debugging) is harder.
+Often you&rsquo;ll need to use the tangled source for debugging and then go back and make changes in the org mode file.
+Also, the links from **Help** and **Debugger** will jump to the tangled source rather than the org file, which is what you actually need to edit.
+Also, if there are problems you might need to bisect your org file (essentially commenting out parts of it until you figure out what is wrong).
+I find it much easier to simply load or not load specific modules from the init file.

+Seventh, it is also easier to edit files in lisp mode than edit an org mode containing lisp syntax.

 Now, a modular config is perhaps not as immediately readable as a literate one, but it _is_ easy to comment as necessary on one&rsquo;s code, and you can use packages like [Outshine](https://github.com/alphapapa/outshine) to provide all the folding and navigational ease of org in pure elisp.
 I